 As a coaching organization, Somatica has a good reputation.
 Reviews from medical doctors and therapists talk about how our information is thorough and accurate.
-And Google agrees – we rank very high in search engine results for lots of sex and relationship coaching-related topics.
+And Google agrees – we rank very high in search engine results for a lot of sex and relationship coaching-related topics.

 In our own marketing, we’ve worked tirelessly to make Somatica ever more visible in the sex and relationship coaching marketplace.
-Having a strong organization, with branding that people recognize and embrace, is very important for you as a trainee coach.
+Having a strong organization, with branding that people recognize and embrace, is very important for you as a trainee.
 Particularly if you want to become a certified sex coach.
-Somatica is also accredited by the American College of Sexologists and can pass that certification on to its coaches.
+Somatica grads are also now accredited by the American Board of Sexology (ABS) and can apply for individual ABS membership.

 3. Be a Part of a Referral Network